China–United States trade war: US farmer impact

 American farmers faced significant challenges due to China's retaliatory trade actions.
-From 2010 to 2016, China was the largest market for U.S. agricultural products, with exports peaking at $25.5 billion in 2015.
-Although U.S. agricultural exports to China totaled $19.4 billion in 2017, making it the second-largest market behind Canada, the trade war drastically reduced these figures.
+From 2010 to 2016, China was the largest market for US agricultural products, with exports peaking at $25.5 billion in 2015.
+Although US agricultural exports to China totaled $19.4 billion in 2017, making it the second-largest market behind Canada, the trade war drastically reduced these figures.
 By 2018, exports had plummeted to $9.1 billion.
-A partial recovery followed in 2019, with exports reaching $13.8 billion; however, by then, China had fallen to the fourth-largest market for U.S. agricultural goods, trailing Canada, Mexico, and Japan, respectively.
+A partial recovery followed in 2019, with exports reaching $13.8 billion; however, by then, China had fallen to the fourth-largest market for US agricultural goods, trailing Canada, Mexico, and Japan, respectively.

 Soybean exports accounted for the largest annualized losses with China, totaling $9.4 billion.
 Sorghum followed in second, losing $854 million, and pork third, losing $646 million.
 Relative to exports in 2017 as a – change, by 2018, the most impacted agricultural commodities by total losses were soybeans, wheat, corn, coarse grains, hides and skins, fresh fruit, pork, dairy products, processed fruit, and cotton.

 The United States is the world's second-largest producer of soybeans, behind Brazil.
 China is the world's largest soybean importer, importing about 60% of the global market in 2024.
-Between 2017 and 2018, China's share of U.S. soybean exports dropped from 62% to 18%.
+Between 2017 and 2018, China's share of US soybean exports dropped from 62% to 18%.
 It recovered to 55% by 2020.
 Soybean farmers were some of the most impacted by Chinese tariffs.
 Soybean farmers lost an estimated $24 billion in exports and accounted for the predominant number of increasing farm bankruptcies in 2018.
 By 2019, soybean farmers had planted 15% less acreage than in 2018.
 Trade represents 50% of soybean farmers income, as compared to the national average of 20%.

 Other massive agricultural disruptions included products like cranberries, hay, and ethanol.
 Cranberry exports to China rose nearly 77% from 2007 to 2016 when a barrel of fruit would sell for $58.60.
 By 2018, the price had fallen 62% to only $22.30 per barrel.
 Hay exports to China dropped 36%, resulting in an estimated $300 million in the first two years compared to the anticipated $400 million.
 Ethanol, a corn-based biofuel, had emerged as an important agricultural byproduct commodity to China, exporting for a total of $300 million in 2017.
 By 2018, total exports dropped 86%.